quantum-engineering-polito/CourseNotes/content/QCM Physics/10_Aharonov-Bohm effect/Aharonov-Bohm effect.md

 # Aharonov–Bohm solenoid effect

-A solenoid generates a magnetic field only in the inner part of the loop, thus In the ring arms there is no B. Since $A$ is not unique respect to $B$ we need to select a suitable $A$ for our problem and we use the Coulomb gauge:
+A solenoid generates a magnetic field only in the inner part of the loop, thus in the ring arms (in grey) there is no $B$.
+Since $A$ is not unique with respect to $B$, we need to select a suitable $A$ for our problem and we use the Coulomb gauge:

 $$
 \nabla \cdot A = 0